SpawningPoint

 The honest figure across all five profiles: there is no single correct answer, only five correct answers for five different players.

 The daily commuter plays 60-90 minutes each way on a train, a mix of AAA and indie titles, and carries the device without a reliable power source between sessions.
 The OLED is the correct choice here.
-The battery figures above show that the realistic figure at 15W is 35-40 additional minutes per session, which is the margin between finishing a journey and not.
+The battery figures above show that even at the demanding 15W end the OLED’s larger pack adds something close to half an hour per session, which is the margin between finishing a journey and not.
 The panel quality is a secondary benefit on a commuter train with variable ambient light, but the battery gain is structural.

 The sofa-only player plays at home, frequently docked or within reach of a cable, in a controlled lighting environment.
 The OLED panel argument weakens significantly: HDR on a device feeding into a television or monitor is irrelevant, and battery life on a cable is a non-variable.
 The LCD entry tier, including the refurbished option, performs identically in gaming terms.
 This profile has no practical reason to pay the premium.